LRNavin/big_data/Blog_post_lab2.md

 for each executor (concurrent tasks), we tried setting the–num-executorsvalue to (720 * 2)/5≈300.
 For the memory allocations, we calculated 60GB (Memory spec for c4.8xlarge) available for 15 executors per node ( executors for 20 nodes) and allocated 60/15≈4GB for each executor.
 Attempting to run the analysis with the said configuration, we managed to improve the CPU utilisation by about 20 per-cent!
-We could have further optimised these numbers if not for the limited credits available.
+(Performance visualized in Fig-6) We could have further optimised these numbers if not for the limited credits available.
 Nevertheless, post optimisation, the complete 4TB of GDELT dataset was analysed for the task oftop 10 task for the day, in just 4.6 minutes.

 ``` −−num−executors 320−−executor−cores 5−−executor−memory 4g−−driver−memory 10G```

 ![Cluster Performance - Optimised](https://github.com/LRNavin/big_data/blob/master/images/20ex/320ex_full.png)
 ```
-Figure 7: Cluster Performance Statistics - c4.8xlarge [20 nodes, 320 executors]
+Figure 6: Cluster Performance Statistics - c4.8xlarge [20 nodes, 320 executors]
 ```

 ##### Optimised Results